 - And “Should energy policy be adjusted today… in order to avert events that may occur 50 years away?”

 With the weight and breadth of those questions looming, discussion bounced from one broad topic to the other in what NCAQ member Jeanne Malchon described as “the three E’s: Energy, economy and environmental relationships.”
-Conversation often skimmed the surface of an issue before moving on to another; topics ranged from rates of predicted Antarctic ice-sheet melting to the “portfolio of investments” necessary to wean the U.S. off its reliance on fossil fuels.
+Topics ranged from predicting Antarctic ice-sheet melt to the “portfolio of investments” necessary to wean the U.S. off its reliance on fossil fuels.

-Indicative of the wide-ranging discussion, the two dozen participants of the two-day meeting represented a variety of academic institutions and federal government entities with expertise ranging from economics, international law, and political science to nuclear engineering, forestry, climate modeling, medicine, and meteorology.
-Given the array of expertise of participants, the broadness and complexity of the task they were given, and the constrained time period for discussion, it is unsurprising that the group was plagued with indecision and lack of direction.
+Indicative of the wide-ranging discussion, the two dozen participants of the two-day meeting represented a variety of academic institutions and federal government entities with diverse backgrounds.
+Given the wide array of expertise, the broadness and complexity of the task they were given, and the constrained time period for discussion, it is unsurprising that the group was plagued with indecision.

 I. Discussions on Climate Change and Mitigation